vaibhavcodes/LLM_RAG/README.md

 <hr>

 4. <b style="color:green; font-size:1.5em"> Working with SaturnCloud </b> <br>
     4.1.
-Go to the <a href="https://saturncloud.io/">SaturnCloud</a>, and click on <b>Getting a Demo</b>.
+Go to the [SaturnCloud](https://saturncloud.io/), and click on <b>Getting a Demo</b>.
 You will get an email after sometime asking you to SignUp and start working with it.
 <br>
 <br>

     4.2.
-After logging, go to <a href="https://app.community.saturnenterprise.io/dash/o/community/resources/jupyterServer">Resource </a> tab, and create a Jupyter Server.
+After logging, go to [Resource](https://app.community.saturnenterprise.io/dash/o/community/resources/jupyterServer) tab, and create a Jupyter Server.
 Then do the following needful as highlighted in the images attached:
      * Fill the Name
      * Select the Hardware
      * Select the petinent Image and Version